Operating Licence

 Our Customer Contract includes diagrams that show who's responsible for maintaining authorised connections to our water and wastewater systems.
 Note that these diagrams are illustrative only: you shouldn't rely on them for any purpose other than to help you understand the provisions in this contract.

-Water Conservation
+Water conservation

-At Sydney Water, we continuously drive water efficiency.
+We continuously drive water efficiency.

 To help us get value for money on our water conservation investment, we developed an approach called the Economic Level of Water Conservation (ELWC).
 This approach has been approved by IPART under our Operating Licence since 2016.
 We currently use the ELWC method to select our water conservation programs.
 The current value of water under the ELWC is outlined in the table below.